Best daily deals

 How does the microphone sound to you?

-The Bose QuietComfort Ultra Earbuds have the latest features for Android
+The Bose QuietComfort Ultra Earbuds have heavy bass and low-latency

 The capacitive touchpads of the Bose QuietComfort Earbuds are the main control interface.